hoschi/yode/README.md

 > TODO link to hosted demo

+Sourcemaps are included, check console for profile logs which can be used as debugging entry point.

 ## Current state of screenspace management

 Splits are the current way to divide the editor screen into spaces which can show different parts.